Jolicloud/jolicloud-robby-kernel/jolicloud/rtl8192se/readme.txt

 		 interface "wlan0" may be changed to "wlan1" or "wlan2", etc.
 		 So before "ifconfig wlan0 up", you can use "iwconfig" to check which interface our NIC is.

-<<Method 2>>
-	Not install driver But Only load the driver module to kernel and start up nic.
-	1. Compile the drivers from the source code make

-        2. Copy firmware to /lib/firmware/ or /lib/firmware/(KERNEL_VERSION)/
-           cp -rf firmware/RTL8192SE /lib/firmware           or
-           cp -rf firmware/RTL8192SE /lib/firmware/(KERNEL_VERSION)
-           Note: This depends on whether (KERNEL_VERSION) subdirectory exists under /lib/firmware

-	3. Load driver module to kernel.
-	   ./wlan0up
-           Note: when "insmod: error inserting 'xxxx.ko': -1 File exists" comes out after run ./wlan0up, please run ./wlan0down first, then it should Be ok..
-	   Note: If you see the message of "unkown symbol" during ./wlan0up, it is suggested to start up nic use <<Method 1>>.

-	4. start up nic
-	   ifconfig wlan0 up

 ========================================================================================
 				IV.
 Set wireless lan MIBs